EverTrue's 2024 Giving Report

 Major Gift Growth is Driving Fundraising Success

-Revenue from major gifts ($50,000+) increased by an average of 65% across the sample institutions in 2024 (January–November).
-This growth was not isolated to a few standout programs.
-It reflected broad-based gains across institutions of all sizes.
+Revenue from major gifts ($50,000+) increased by an average of 65% across the sample institutions in 2024.
+However, this growth was not evenly distributed.
+Some institutions benefited from one-time transformational gifts, while others saw incremental growth driven by consistent donor engagement.

 Remarkable Performance from $1 Million+ Donors

-High-level major donors contributed significantly in 2024, with revenue from $1 million+ gifts surpassing 2023 totals before December.
+High-level major donors contributed significantly in 2024, with revenue from $1 million+ gifts surpassing 2023 totals.
 This segment continues to play an outsized role in fundraising outcomes, underscoring its importance in institutional strategy.

 Donor Count Decline Continues